but0n/recastCLI.js/README.md

 # RecastCLI
 ![](https://user-images.githubusercontent.com/7625588/36931426-d560d6aa-1eef-11e8-96a2-14812f7994a3.png)

-A command line tools to build navigation mesh for game, which means you can automatically generate navigation mesh on server or localhost.
+A command line tools to build navigation mesh for game, which means you can automatically generate navigation mesh on server or localhost in pipeline.

 > Based on [recastnavigation](https://github.com/recastnavigation/recastnavigation) under ZLib license